 Video production and duplication

 All AV, multi-media, and sound equipment

-Equipment is available to faculty, staff, students, and alumni.
+Equipment is available to faculty, staff, and current students.
 If you would like to order any of the equipment, please call us at 805.493.3820 or fill out the equipment set up form on our website: http://www.callutheran.edu/av

 LCD Projectors, Laptops, Cameras, tripods, studio lights and microphones.